VictoriaMetrics/operator/docs/resources/vmalertmanager.md

     - name: 'default'
 ```

 If both `configSecret` and `configRawYaml` are defined, only configuration from `configRawYaml` will be used.
-Values from `configRawYaml` will be ignored.
+Values from `configSecret` will be ignored.

 ### Using VMAlertmanagerConfig